David Thomas King

-David Thomas King ECA (born June 22, 1946) is a Canadian politician and public education policy activist.
-He is a former Progressive Conservative Member of the Legislative Assembly of Alberta from August, 1971 to April, 1986, during which time he was Legislative Secretary to (then) Premier Peter Lougheed (1971–1976), Minister of Education (1979–1986), and Minister of Technology, Research, and Telecommunications (1986).
+David Thomas King ECA (born June 22, 1946) is a retired Canadian politician and public education policy activist.
+He was a Progressive Conservative Member of the Legislative Assembly of Alberta from August 1971 until April 1986, during which time he served as Legislative Secretary to then Premier Peter Lougheed (1971–1976), Minister of Education (1979–1986), and Minister of Technology, Research, and Telecommunications (1986).
 As a Member of the Legislative Assembly, King introduced a Bill to repeal the Sexual Sterilization Act stating that the "Act violates fundamental human rights".

+While serving as Minister of Education, King chaired the Council of Ministers of Education of Canada in 1984–85.
+King was also responsible for the Ministry of Education during the termination of James Keegstra (1934–2014), a public high school teacher in Eckville, Alberta, who taught anti-Jewish views and believed in a Jewish conspiracy bent on world domination and annihilating Christianity.
+Keegstra was eventually convicted of promoting hatred under the Criminal Code in the case R v Keegstra.